hernanmd/MetacelloFileDownload/README.md

 	'https://github.com/....file1.tar.gz'
 	'http://www.dropbox.com/file1.tar.gz') ].
 ```
--If you have one URL for your resource file: (don't forget the last / before the last URL fragment)
+  - If you have one URL for your resource file: (don't forget the last / before the last URL fragment)
 ```smalltalk
 ^ Array with: (String streamContents: [ : stream |
     stream